Choquequirao Trek To Machu Picchu 4 Days

 Day 2: Santa Rosa - Choquequirao

 More or less 5 hours walking this day.

 Day 3: Choquequirao - Chikisca

 Day 4: Chikisca - Cachora - Cusco

-The sequence of times indicated is Choquequirao Trek To Machu Picchu is subject to modification depending on weather conditions or unforeseen events
+The sequence of times indicated is Choquequirao Trek is subject to modification depending on weather conditions or unforeseen events

 Transport from Cusco to the trailhead at the beginning of the trek in private car (Cachora)